Gene Variation Could Explain Trichotillomania in Some Families

 The SLITRK1 gene plays a part in bridging connections between brain cells, and it may be that in the split second before a connection is made, or while a connection is trying to be made, this electrical interruption causes an urge to pull out hair or eyelashes.

-It is likely that a combination of genes and perhaps structural variations of genes contribute to the condition in most trichsters, but every discovery about the disorder is a step to unlocking a solution.
+It is likely that a combination of genes and perhaps structural variations of genes contribute to the condition in most tricsters, but every discovery about the hair pulling disorder is a step to unlocking a solution.